 Walker used April's newsletter to express his distaste for public displays of affection in the dining room ("Nobody, gay or straight, wants to be subjected to having to watch two people sucking face and performing a dental exam on one another.
-Honestly, it’s not appropriate behavior and even though we are in a 'liberal' neighborhood...") and he uses the latest newsletter as a platform to air some more frustrations, hoping that his stern reprimand reaches the necessary ears:
+Honestly, its not appropriate behavior and even though we are in a 'liberal' neighborhood...") and he uses the latest newsletter as a platform to air some more frustrations, hoping that his stern reprimand reaches the necessary ears:

 I have said it before and I will say it again: Seating requests are ONLY requests and not a guarantee or a promise of seating.
 The food is exactly the same upstairs as it is downstairs and frankly, the attitude John and I get when we are unable to grant a request is getting a little ridiculous.
-Seriously, some of our patrons behave like a 7-year-old that has been put in a “time out” when they are not able to be seated upstairs....
+Seriously, some of our patrons behave like a 7-year-old that has been put in a time out when they are not able to be seated upstairs....
 Here are some options we have had to consider:

-1) No longer allow requests for upstairs and seat the upstairs on a first come, first served basis.
+1) No longer allow requests for upstairs and seat the upstairs on a first come, first

 2) Turn the upstairs back into lounge and only serve dinners downstairs

 3) Add an additional charge to the bill for upstairs requests